What are the responsibilities and job description for the District Services Technician position at PARKER WATER & SANITATION DISTRICT?

 Supervision Received

-Works under the direct supervision of the District Services Supervisor and under the general direction of the Maintenance Superintendent.
+Works under the direct supervision of the District Services Lead and the District Services Supervisor and the general direction of the Operations Program Manager.

 Summary Description